vitessio/website/content/en/docs/user-guides/createlookupvindex.md

 numbers of rows, we would expect the distribution to be approximately even for a `hash` index.

-Now lets say we want to add a lookup Vindex on the `sku` column.
+Now let's say we want to add a lookup Vindex on the `sku` column.
 We can use a `consistent_lookup` or `consistent_lookup_unique` Vindex type.
-In our example we will use `consistent_lookup_unique`, although that probably does not make much sense for a SKU column, where there might be many rows for the same SKU value.
+In our example we will use `consistent_lookup_unique`.

 Here is our example `<json_spec>`: